BrainCog-X/Brain-Cog/docs/source/examples/Perception_and_Learning/img_cls/bp.md

 Note:
 1. resnet18 is used here by adding a maximum pooling after the initial convolution layer.
-However, in the final version of BrainCog, we remove this pooling layer.
+However, in the final version of braincog, we remove this pooling layer.
 2. mix refers to the use of EventMix as a data augmentation method.
 3. We will continue to add other results.